Hopping on here to say HEY, miss you, and figure I can give an update on some life things. Bare with me while I find my groove blogging again.

 I use Personal Capital to track all my accounts, spending, budget, investments, etc. Have been using it for almost 5 years now and love it.

 I’m a fan of all personal finance related topics.
 I strongly believe that people need to be more informed and educated about how to make sound money decisions and to not be intimidated by the wealth 😉 of information and tools available out there.
 Knowing is empowering.
-It’ll also make you some $$$.
+It can also make you some $$$.

 I miss traveling so much and can’t wait until the world opens up again.
 You can bet that I’ll jet off to someplace on my list once it does.
 In the meantime, I may post about previous travels to get things flowing and to feed my wanderlust.
 Will try to create more fun, useful content with all this time.